whitefusionhq/whitefusion.studio/src/index.md

 Introducing Bridgetown.
 It's a “modern” (for lack of a better word) fork of Jekyll that is quickly becoming the premier Ruby-powered static site generator. ::etc etc::

-In addition to Bridgetown, we're proud to endorse and support—and in some cases build—a slew of open source tools and educational destinations all with the aim of _unfucking the modern web_ and providing clear alternatives to the status quo.
+In addition to Bridgetown, we're proud to endorse and support—and in some cases build—[a slew of open source tools](/tech) and [educational destinations](/resources) all with the aim of _unfucking the modern web_ and providing clear alternatives to the status quo.

 {% endrendercontent %}

-{% rendercontent "section", invert: true %}
+{% rendercontent "section" %}

 ## Ready to Join the Movement to Restore Speed, Simplicity, and Elegance to the Web?